tslamic/tslamic.github.io/_posts/2013-10-12-can-you-center-a-button.md

 ---
 layout: post
 title: To Center A Button
-description: "How to center a button that is 50% of its parent?"
+description: "Inspired by 50 Android Hacks, I wonder how to center a button that must be 50% of its parent?"
 tags: [android, button, custom view]
 ---